the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 The "it"-block describes one test case.
 It comes with a test description and when you test it, it can either succeed or fail.
 Furthermore, you could wrap it into a "describe"-block that defines your test suit.
 A test suit could include a bunch of the "it"-blocks for one specific component.
 You will see those "describe"-blocks later on.
 Both blocks are used to separated and organize your test cases.

+Note that the `it` function is acknowledged in the JavaScript community as the function where you run a single test.
+However, in Jest it is often found as an alias `test` function.

 You can run your test cases by using the interactive *create-react-app* test script on the command line.
 You will get the output for all test cases on your command line interface.

 {title="Command Line",lang="text"}